Lake Louise Alberta, Canada Travel Guide

 Bears, cougars, elk, and deer live in Banff National Park.
 Encounters are possible, especially on trails.

-Comprehensive travel insurance is highly recommended.
+It's highly recommended to have comprehensive travel insurance.
 Canadian healthcare is expensive for non-residents.